Palais Wilson

 The building, located on the western side of Lake Geneva, is one of the most prominent on the waterfront.
-The five-story and 225-room building by Lake Geneva was originally constructed in 1873–75 as Hôtel National.
+The five-story and 225-room building by Lake Geneva was originally constructed between 1873 and 1875 for use by the Hôtel National.
 When Switzerland joined the then newly created League of Nations in 1920, the premises became the world body's headquarters.